arpitagarg30/arpitagarg30/README.md

 ### 🧩 My Projects — Built with 💜

 #### 🚨 She Safe (Oct 2024)
-> A real-time safety solution for women featuring *live location tracking, **emergency SOS alerts, and instant access to **help nearby*.
+> A real-time safety solution for women featuring live location tracking, **emergency SOS alerts, and instant access to **help nearby.
 > Built to empower and protect. ❤

 #### 📚 Book Store (Jul – Aug 2024)
 > A full-stack web app where readers can explore, search, and buy their favorite books with ease.
-> Built with *MongoDB, **Express, **React, and **Node*.
+> Built with MongoDB, **Express, **React, and **Node.
 Simple.
 Smooth.
 Reader-first.

 #### 🏠 PG Booking System (Apr – May 2024)
-> A seamless platform to *book PGs*, make payments, connect with owners, and manage listings/admins.
+> A seamless platform to book PGs, make payments, connect with owners, and manage listings/admins.
 > Designed for ease.
 Built for scale.

 ---